ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 3.)
 The wrench icon only appears if at least one history instance is installed (history, InfluxDB or SQL).
 The data point for logging the historical data can be configured here.
 Further information can be found in the description of the history adapter.

 Using the wrench in the title bar, this action can be carried out simultaneously for all data points that meet the current filter criteria.
-It is therefore necessary to check carefully whether the filter criteria on this page are selected so that only the desired data points are included.
+It is therefore necessary to check carefully whether the filter criteria on this page are selected in such a way that only the desired data points are included.

 The pull-down menu for filtering this column relates to data points with logged data.
-Here with, without and all as well as the installed history instances are available.
+Here, with, without and all as well as the installed history instances are available.